EOTheDev/first-intelligent-prometheus/readme.md

 After that you need go to the app directory and run `npm install` to install all the dependencies.

-> `cd first-intelligent-prometheus && npm install`
+> `cd first-intelligent-prometheus/fipMobileApp && npm install`

 Then you can run the app with the android emulator (which you need to have installed) by running `npm run android`.